jedrzejewskipiotr/Excel_Project-Data_Analytics/Project_2-Analysis/README.md

 ## Conclusion

-As a data enthusiast and former job seeker, I embarked on this Excel-based project to uncover valuable insights about the data science job market.
-Using a dataset I've curated from real-world job postings, I analyzed job titles, salaries, locations, and essential skills.
-By leveraging Excel features like Power Query, PivotTables, DAX, and charts, I discovered key correlations between multiple skills and higher salaries, particularly in Python, SQL, and cloud technologies.
+As an aspiring data analyst, I took on this Excel-based project to extract meaningful insights from the data science job market.
+Leveraging a dataset curated by Luke from real-world job postings, I explored job titles, salary ranges, locations, and in-demand skills.

-I hope this project serves as a practical guide for data professionals and provides an overview of the skills needed for higher-paying roles.
+Using Excel tools such as Power Query, PivotTables, DAX, and data visualization, I uncovered notable patterns-especially the correlation between certain technical skills and higher salaries.

+The analysis also highlights which skills are most sought after for specific roles, offering clear guidance on where to focus skill development to boost one’s chances of landing a desired position.